ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/publish-changes/publish-changes.md

 - A Paid or LiveLabs Oracle Cloud account
 - All previous labs successfully completed
 - Access to an Oracle Fusion Applications instance with integrated Oracle Visual Builder Cloud Service.
-- Chrome browser as Oracle Visual Builder Cloud Service is supported only in Chrome browser.
+- Chrome browser, as Oracle Visual Builder Cloud Service is supported only in Chrome browser.

 ## Task 1: Publish the VBCS extension

-1. On the VBCS page, for the Action Chain **WccMaActionChain** code, comment out the console.log debug statements as the code is now working in the environment.

-2. Navigate to the VBCS page for the project **WccManagedAttachmentProject**.
+1. Navigate to the VBCS page for the project **WccManagedAttachmentProject**.

-3. Click **Publish**.
+2. Click **Publish**.

-4. Select **Merge Now**, enter a commit message, and click **Publish**.
+3. Select **Merge Now**, enter a commit message, and click **Publish**.

    ![This image shows VBCS App Publish Dialog](images/vbcs-app-publish.png "VBCS App Publish Dialog")

-5. Enter Fusion Applications credentials if prompted.
+4. Enter Fusion Applications credentials if prompted.

-6. This will perform a schedule build of jobs whose status can be viewed by clicking **Builds** on the left pane.
+5. This will perform a schedule build of jobs whose status can be viewed by clicking **Builds** on the left pane.

-7. Wait for the publish job to complete.
+6. Wait for the publish job to complete.

    ![This image shows VBCS Application Extension Publish Status](images/app-publish-status.png "VBCS Application Extension Publish Status")